VVlad12/QuickCard/README.md

 - **Difficulty Levels**: Basic, Intermediate, and Advanced with contextual sentences
 - **Chinese Pinyin**: Chinese words include pinyin pronunciation
 - **Audio Pronunciation**: Click the sound button or press spacebar to hear word pronunciation
+- **Sentence Audio**: Click the sentence button or press 'S' to hear the full sentence
 - **Progress Tracking**: Visual progress bar and card counter
 - **Responsive Design**: Works on desktop and mobile devices
 - **Keyboard Navigation**: Use arrow keys to navigate, spacebar for audio